-If consensus is not achievable after reasonable effort, the act of a majority of the members present at a meeting duly held at which a quorum is present shall be the conclusion of the Committee.
-Dissenting opinions shall be duly noted in the meeting minutes and brought forward to subsequent Board meetings, if so desired by the dissenting party(ies).
+If consensus is not achievable after reasonable effort, the act of a majority of the voting members present at a meeting duly held at which a quorum is present shall be the conclusion of the SC.
+In the event of a tie, the SOC Chair shall cast the deciding vote.
+Dissenting opinions shall be duly noted in the meeting minutes and brought forward to subsequent Board meetings by the SOC, if so desired by the dissenting party(ies).

-F. Meetings & Quorum
+6.6 Meetings & Quorum